Classes and objects

 Let us consider one simple example to recall how to define classes and work with them.

-Suppose we need to work with numerical values in an application so that we need to build derived values from existing values.
-We can support such an application in programming terms by first declaring an abstract base class (or trait) that enables us to read a numerical value and nothing else.
+We can support such an application in programming terms by first declaring an abstract base class that enables us to read a numerical value and nothing else.
+(For simplicity, let’s assume all numerical value are Int values.

 abstract class Value: